oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

 For additional info: <https://docs.jboss.org/author/display/AS7/Admin+Guide#AdminGuide-HTTPSConnectors>

-## I have made a change into ovirt engine code, how can I deploy it?
+## I have made changes to ovirt engine code.
+How can I deploy it?

-This will build the engine, rebuilding the admin console and then creates the ear and deploys it to jboss
+The following builds the engine, rebuilds the admin console and then creates the ear and deploys it to jboss

           #> mvn clean install -Pgwt-admin -DskipTests && cd ear && mvn clean install -Pdep
           #> service jboss-as restart